catdieval/user-workflow-and-user-stories/user-story-1bis.md

 ### UploadData component

+- [ ] Install these libraries: convert-csv-to-array and convert-string-to-number.
 - [ ] Add a UploadData component folder and inside create an index.js file.
 - [ ] In the index.js file export by default an UploadData function.
 - [ ] Make a default import of Heading from "../Heading".